RalphBacon/249-7-segment-LED-multiplexing/README.md

 [![JLCPCB-Purple](https://user-images.githubusercontent.com/20911308/159024530-3e083ca1-fea4-4ba9-97d3-a3af3fb979d2.png)](https://www.jlcpcb.com/cem)

-I'm using dual 7-segment LED displays in another project, but I figured I could have designed that using less GPIO pins than I did.
+I'm using dual 7-segment LED displays in another project, but I figured I could have designed that using fewer GPIO pins than I did.
 So I tried out my theory here.

 Now, first things first.
 You would not usually drive the individual LED segments from an Arduino; it's too many GPIO pins.
 You would use some extra hardware to do that.
 But for this demo, we'll do it the easy way!